tobin-wainer/elk/paper.md

 # Acknowledgements

-We would like to recognize and thank Samantha-Lynn Martinez in designing the `elk` logo.
+We would like to recognize and thank Samantha-Lynn Martinez for designing the `elk` logo.
 TMW, GZ, and VJP acknowledge support by the Heising-Simons Foundation through grant 2019-1492.
 This paper includes data collected with the TESS mission, obtained from the MAST data archive at the Space Telescope Science Institute (STScI).
 Funding for the TESS mission is provided by the NASA's Science Mission Directorate.
 STScI is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5–26555.